-RavPower’s power bank features a Type-C and two USB Type-A outputs, where its 20,000 mAh battery can simultaneously charge three devices numerous times.
-Given the sheer capacity, it’ll take over 6 and a half hours to charge to full using an 18W adapter.
-It’s a chunky device, where it weighs 445.1g and measures 16.51 x 7.8 x 2.31cm.
-This should be your go-to option if you’re not looking to take the power bank out of the vehicle or you’re happy to carry around some extra weight in your bag.
+The Iniu BI-B5 features a Type-C and two USB Type-A outputs, where its 20,000 mAh battery can simultaneously charge three devices numerous times.
+Given the sheer capacity, it’ll take over 6 hours to charge to full using a 20W wall adapter.
+It’s a chunky device, where it weighs 355g and measures 13.5 x 7.1 x 2.5cm.
+This should be your go-to option if you’re not looking to take a power bank out of the vehicle or you’re happy to carry around some extra weight in your bag.

 If, on the other hand, you want a power bank that you can take in and out of the vehicle with ease, you should consider the PowerCore Slim 10000, which nets a weight of just 212.6g and measures 14.9 x 6.8 x 1.4cm.
 Anker’s device features a single USB Type-A output and can be recharged in 5.5 hours using a 10W charger.